shwina/still-magic/_en/verify.md

     -   Although any changes to the library can invalidate all the tests because of layers being introduced, renamed, or removed
 -   The best option is to test the data structures used to generate the plot and then trust the plotting library

-## How Can I Test the Steps in a Data Analysis Pipeline During Development? {#s:correct-simple}
+## How Can I Test the Steps in a Data Analysis Pipeline During Development? {#s:verify-simple}

 -   Subsampling
     -   Choose random subsets of input data, do analysis, see how close output is to output with full data set